Do bathroom walls have to be tiled?

 Whilst good looks might be your primary consideration, you should also check out the integrity of the waterproof panel prior to making a final choice.
 Watch out: not all shower panels are created equally.

-All panels in the Linda Barker, Classic and Heritage Collections come with the option of the unique Hydrolock® panel joining system which gives your bathroom design a virtually seamless beautiful watertight finish.
+All panels in the Neutrals, Linda Barker, Classic and Heritage Collections come with the option of the unique Hydrolock® wall panel joining system which gives your bathroom design a virtually seamless beautiful watertight finish.